razvanstanga/bb-8-esp8266-arduino/README.md

 TouchOSC has a layout editor for PC.
 Download and install from http://hexler.net/software/touchosc (go down to the download section)
 Open the layout BB-8.touchosc on the editor and follow the instructions to send the layout to your smartphone/table using your wifi network.

+The code for setting up the AP from B-ROBOT https://github.com/jjrobots/B-ROBOT